16 Great Examples of Animated GIFs in Emails

 Note: if you do not have time to create such GIFs to urge customers, add a countdown timer.
 Simply pull Stripo basic “Timer” block into the template.
 Set the time, fonts, etc.

 Animations in emails play essential parts.
 It is totally at your discretion whether to use them once in a while or in every email.

 Here’s the list of simple rules you should stick to when starting a GIF email marketing Campaign:

-I wish you best of luck in your future endeavors!
+I wish you best of the luck in your future endeavors!